Meditation for People Who Can’t Sit Still: 5 Beginner-Friendly Ways to Practice

 Attention anchors for restless beginner meditation

-An attention anchor is the specific sensation, movement, sound, or breath cue you return to each time the mind wanders.
-The attention loop is simple: choose an anchor, notice distraction, and return without self-criticism.
+An attention anchor is the sensation, movement, sound, or breath cue you agree to revisit when your mind takes off.
+The loop stays simple: choose the anchor, recognize that attention has wandered, and return without turning it into a personal failure.

 How meditation for people who can’t sit still works